 Even more commonly, when they go down the conveyor belts and through the stamp reading and sorting machines, they are squeezed back to the <20mm that they should be to be sent as a letter in the first place.

 Something has to give and it is always the delicate seeds, not the great big metal industrial machine that collapses under the pressure.

 Just like a tube of toothpaste under your foot, this also often blows the end off the package too.

 That brings me to the last and by far the most common cause of damage to delicate seeds, and by far the hardest to protect from.

 That’s sharp edge impact.

-Bubble mailers and single layer foam work quite well for standard weight crushing damage, but unfortunately they do nothing to stop this kind of injury to seeds.
+Bubble mailers and single layer of foam work quite well for standard weight crushing damage, but unfortunately, they do nothing to stop this kind of injury to seeds.